stfc/cloud-docs/source/ClusterAPI/Setup.rst

     sudo apt install -y docker.io
     sudo usermod -aG docker $USER

-- You will need to exit and login again if you have installed docker to pick up the new group membership
+- You will need to exit and login again if you have added yourself to the docker group (usermod).
+  This is to pick up the new group membership
 - Snap is used to install kubectl, go (for KinD) and Helm

 .. code-block:: bash